openxla/xla/docs/operation_semantics.md

 {15.0, 30.0} }
 ```

-Associated batch dimension numbers from the 'lhs' and 'rhs' must
+Associated batch dimension numbers from the `lhs` and `rhs` must have the same
-have the same dimension sizes.
+dimension sizes.

 Example with batch dimension numbers (batch size 2, 2x2 matrices):